timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 If you've learned a little bit of physics, you would know that $v = s/t$ where t is time, and $a = v/t$.

+Generally the expressions' variable would be time, and we would have to differentiate the functions with respect to $t$(time) to workout the rate of something.

 Now, if you get a question that, for example, gives you a polynomial of some degree indicating the relationship between two of these quantities stated above(e.g. $s = 3t^2 + 7t - 13$), you'll have to calculate the derivative of the function to obtain some result, for example, velocity.

 ### Key Point